-It’s an unfortunately common complaint: dental veneers that look great, but don’t smell so good.
+It’s an unfortunately common complaint: that look great, but don’t smell so good.
 This is serious and needs rapid attention.
 There are a few common reasons for this, but most of them mean you will have to have your veneers redone, or possibly need even more work.

 Inadequate Oral Hygiene